How to Muscle Test on Yourself

-When you know how to muscle test, you have an ever handy tool to access information from your subconscious mind and your body.
+When you know how to muscle test on yourself, you have an ever handy tool to access information from your subconscious mind and your body.

 Muscle response testing, sometimes mistakenly called kinesiology, uses feedback from your muscles and body awareness to gain information that you may not be able to tap into otherwise.